 A bottle of bourbon, bottle of apple juice, bitters, apples, limes, and a bottle of ginger beer on a wood table.

-• Apple cider – make sure you’re using fresh-pressed apple cider.
+Make sure you’re using fresh-pressed apple cider in this cocktail.
 The kind you get at apple orchards or in the seasonal section at the grocery store.
 You want cider because it’s less sweet and more flavorful than juice.
+You also want bourbon, ginger beer, fresh lime juice, and cardamom bitters.

 Make sure you’re buying a high-quality apple cider.
 It’s the main flavoring agent in this whiskey apple cider cocktail, so a good cider makes a difference.